Sharks!

 Sharks! is an art installation in London, England by architect Jaimie Shorten.
 The art was built following its concept winning the 2020 Antepavilion, an annual art contest.
+Currently, they are displayed on floating platforms on the River Thames, in front of the art centre in repurposed docks at 55 Laburnum Street, in the Hoxton neighbourhood within the Borough of Hackney.

 Art

 Sharks! consists of five life-sized fibreglass model sharks.
 The project was inspired by The Headington Shark in Oxford.
 The installation cost £25,000.
 It was selected and built as the 2020 Antepavilion, fitting the year's theme of "tension of authoritarian governance of the built environment and aesthetic libertarianism".
 Shorten said that he thinks of the sharks as ingénues, that have surfaced in the "centre of hipster maelstrom" and as "dumb recipients of the horrible world" that are redeemed through being in Hoxton and "being together".